At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

 Twelve months oldTwelve months old

-Two and a half years old, already recognized 3000 charactersTwo and a half years old, already recognized 3000 characters
+Two and a half years old, already recognizing 3000 characters, can read newspapersTwo and a half years old, already recognizing 3000 characters, can read newspapers

 During the Dubai flood, the subway station was flooded, and the subway was suspendedDuring the Dubai flood, the subway station was flooded, and the subway was suspended

-The Home Workshop
+The DIY Lab at Home

 Making a small suspension bridge in fourth gradeMaking a small suspension bridge in fourth grade

-Thanks to the workshop Grandpa set up for me, I never found natural science boring.
+Thanks to the DIY lab Grandpa set up for me, I never found natural science boring.
 On the contrary, I found scientific exploration fascinating.
 This method of learning through exploration not only taught me concepts and calculations but also helped me understand clear physical images.
 As a result, I had a deeper understanding and stronger memory of this knowledge, making it hard to forget even after many years.

-Writing Essays, Publishing, and Recording Life
+Writing Essays, Publishing Them, and Recording Life

 • Childlike Heart and Eyes